Are Your Courses Approved by the Register of Exercise Professionals?

 The main start-up costs for a sports therapist are for your couch and accessories.
 Currently you should budget about £330 to purchase a good portable couch, carry case, towelling cover and massage oils.

 Do I still need to sit an Anatomy & Physiology exam if I have already?

 If you are enrolling on our Level 3 Sports Massage course, you will be required to take the VTCT Anatomy & Physiology Unit as well.
-However, if you already have a VTCT or equivalent 'standalone' qualification you may apply for Recognised Prior Learning (RPL) and thereby be exempt.
+However, if you already have a VTCT or equivalent 'standalone' qualification which has the same value of credits, you may apply for Recognised Prior Learning (RPL) and thereby be exempt.

 VTCT advise that applications for RPL will only be eligible for students who have a current VTCT Level 3 Anatomy & Physiology certificate, or equivalent qualification.
 This must be an independent award and not form part of another qualification, such as personal training, or similar.
 A current qualification is one that is generally regarded as having been gained in the last three years.

 If you have a qualification but are not sure whether you will be eligible for RPL, please ask and we will be happy to help.

 Do I need to buy other text books for your courses?